ava-labs/hypersdk/docs/tutorials/morpheusvm/3_testing.md

 ```

 In the code above, we have `TestsRegistry`: this is a
-registry of all the procedural tests that we want to run against our VM.
+registry of all the tests that we want to run against our VM.
 Afterwards, we have the following snippet:

 ```go